 Flat Foot: What is it

 The arch of the foot is formed by the tarsal and metatarsal bones and strengthened by ligaments and tendons.
-It allows the foot to support the weight of the body in the erect posture with the least weight.
+This allows the foot to support the weight of the body in the erect posture with the least weight.

 The height of the arch determines pronation and foot type.The arch height of the foot can easily be checked using the wet feet test.